Cycling: Carapaz on verge of Giro victory after chaotic stage in Dolomites

 Sensing Roglic’s weakness and trying to make the most of his last chance of unsettling Carapaz, Nibali, one of two active riders with titles in all three grand tours, gave everything in the last four kilometers.

-But the duo of Carapaz and Landa proved too hard to shake off, while Bilbao sprinted to victory on the day.
+But the duo of Carapaz and Landa proved too hard to shake off, while Bilbao sprinted to victory on the day ahead of Landa.

+“We’ve tried to win the stage with Mikel Landa as well as myself to retain the Maglia Rosa but we’ve missed out by very little,” said Carapaz.

+“However, we’re happy with how it went today.
+I believe 1:54 over Nibali is enough, although anything can happen in a final time trial.”

-Writing by Julien Pretot; Editing by Hugh Lawson
+Writing by Julien Pretot; Editing by Hugh Lawson and Pritha Sarkar